-If you are an entrepreneur, you likely spend your time feeling like a cocktail of inspired + deflated, generative + stuck, or focused + scattered.
+If you are an entrepreneur, you likely spend your time feeling like a cocktail of inspired and deflated, generative and stuck, or focused and scattered.
 Sound about right?
 You may be familiar with the reality that being busy is different than being productive, yes?
 You want to work smarter, not harder.

 Now that you have three thematic piles of work tasks, automate and log them.
-Wunderlist is a great way to keep track of our to-do lists, and have them with you and synced throughout all devices.
+Apps are a great way to keep track of your to-do lists, and have them with you and synced throughout all devices.
 Create the three main lists (M, W, F) and then fill in all tasks from your paper piles.
 Once you’ve logged everything, look at each item and set deadlines for those that have them.
 Also, some things are one-offs, while others happen weekly.
 Set the appropriate repeat settings for weekly tasks.

-Schedule blocks of time to get your fabulous batches in.
+Schedule blocks of time to get your batches in.
 Most successful productivity experts agree that unless it’s on your calendar, it’s basically imaginary and it’s not happening!
-Ideally, find at least 2-3 hour chunks when you can focus on one list.
-Some choose to batch every day, some prefer a few “non-batch work days.”
+Ideally, find at least two to three-hour chunks when you can focus on one list.
+Some choose to batch every day, some prefer a few non-batch workdays.
 Your other days without time batching can be more organic, perhaps you take the day off, or you let your schedule be more fluid and muse-honoring.

-An original version of this article appeared Darling magazine.
-Written by: Abbi Miller Abbi
+An original version of this article appeared Darling magazine, written by Abbi Miller.